GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 Use features that work in all Google Cloud-supported versions of a language.
 Use language idioms that the community understands.

+Exceptions to this should be capturing in code comments.

 ### Useful comments {#comments}

 **Applies to:** ✂︎ Snippets, 🧩 Patterns